JuanCode15/JuanCode15/README.md

   ## 👨‍💻 &nbsp;About Me
 <div>

-- 🎓 Aspiring Full Stack Developer
+- 🎓 Full Stack Developer
 - 🌱 Constantly exploring new tools and technologies to stay up-to-date.
 - ⚡ Passionate about writing clean, maintainable, and impactful code.
 - 🚀 Goal: Build scalable applications and contribute to open-source projects.